SuperJones/Project2/README.md

 Objective: Build a game that motivates people to take more steps with steps tracker.

+Idea: A user starts off with a basic weapon and duals other users.
+In order to make their weapons better, and have a better chance of winning in a dual, they must purchase upgrades.
+Money, for upgrades, is earned by getting steps with your steps tracker (like a Fitbit or Jawbone).
+The more steps you have, the more money you have to spend on upgrades.

 ## Technologies used:
 - Ruby
 - Ruby on Rails